beynar/svelte-streamdown/README.md

 [![npm version](https://badge.fury.io/js/svelte-streamdown.svg)](https://badge.fury.io/js/svelte-streamdown)

-A **Svelte port** of [Streamdown](https://streamdown.ai/) by Vercel - an all markdown renderer, designed specifically for AI-powered streaming applications.
+A **Svelte port** of [Streamdown](https://streamdown.ai/) by Vercel - an all in one markdown renderer, designed specifically for AI-powered streaming applications.

 ## 📦 Installation